 Note that we cannot provide appraisals or any statement on the monetary value of specimens.
 We remind all collectors to please abide by relevant laws and regulations concerning collection and possession of natural history objects.
 Museum staff reserve the right to refuse identification.

 Donations of fossils are accepted only on a very limited basis, subject to staff approval.
 Although we would love to accept every donation of a fossil that is offered, we are also limited by space and financial resources.
-Similarly, museum donations generally require specific geographic and legal documentation to establish provenance.
+Similarly, museum donations generally require specific geographic and legal documentation to establish provenance and provide maximum scientific information for future researchers.
 The Alf Museum cannot identify or accept any donations of archaeological objects or human remains.